fbpx

 Start investing when you spot the trend shift, and regularly invest when the price approaches the lower line of the trend channel.

-The red rings in the image below shows where I would buy, using trend channels:
+The red rings in the image below show where I would buy, using trend channels:

 Channel Combined With Support-Lines